-Intermediate \$150.00 Advanced \$200.00
+Intermediate \$300.00 Advanced \$450.00

 In order to qualify for certification pay pursuant to this Section 5, the employee must obtain the DPSST Certification and have received an overall "effective, meets standards" rating or better on the most recent annual performance appraisal.
-Newly hired probationary employees who are DPSST-Certified when hired will begin to receive certification pay pursuant to this Section upon commencing employment with the County.
+Employees must remain current on their department and DPSST training requirements in order to receive certification pay pursuant to this Section.
+Newly hired probationary employees who are DPSST-Certified when hired will begin to receive certification pay pursuant to this Section pay pursuant to this Section upon commencing employment with the County.
 An employee who qualifies for certification pay under this Section shall be entitled to payment under only one certification level.
 Certification pays are not cumulative.